Ensuring the supervision of children is a core regulatory requirement.

 The Education Early Childhood Services) Regulations 2008 require of every licensed service that “at all times while children attend the service, those children, and the adults providing education and care who supervise them, are supervised by a Person Responsible; and there is 1 person responsible for every 50 children”- Regulation 44(1)(d).

-- The adults providing the education and care to children must be supervised by a “person responsible”.
+- The adults providing the education and care to children must be supervised by a “person responsible” (note: a PR does not have to always be in the same room or home as every adult they are supervising and can come and go as providing overall supervision)

 Specific references to supervision